NFL Rumors: Russell Wilson Made A Pitch To Antonio Brown To Join The Seattle Seahawks

 — Robert Littal (@BSO) September 7, 2019

-Antonio Brown is expected to play a significant role on the New England Patriots.
-On Tuesday, the team traded receiver Demaryius Thomas to the New York Jets for a sixth-round pick, a move that seems to be clearing the way for Brown.
+Antonio Brown is expected to play a significant role for the New England Patriots.
+On Tuesday, the team traded receiver Demaryius Thomas to the New York Jets for a sixth-round pick in a move seemingly designed to clear the way for Brown.